Theory-based sampling

 An example of a common theory used in development is capacity development.
 Theoretical criteria on how capacity is developed within an organization or community can assist in selecting cases for study.

 This page is a Stub (a minimal version of a page).
 You can help expand it.
-Contact Us to suggest additional resources, share your experience using the method, or volunteer to expand description.
+Contact Us to recommend resources or volunteer to expand the description.

 'Theory-based sampling' is referenced in: